aarontenzing/archaeology/readme.md

 To simplify this, I used the [Export as masks app](https://app.supervisely.com/ecosystem/apps/export-as-masks?id=78).
 This app  outputs a directory with the original images and another directory containing the mask files.
 The pixel values in these masks correspond to the classes defined in the obj_class_to_machine_color.json file.

 Since the data was initially separated into directories based on location, I used the `copy_files.py` script to combine all the images into a single directory called `dataset/`, which includes:
-- `images/` : Contains all the images
+- `images/` : Contains all the images.
 - `masks/` : Contains all the corresponding masks.

 ##  Training